 Participation has important links with well-being and serves to meet children’s rights to participate in decision-making in their school or setting.
 It is important, therefore, that schools and settings facilitate the continuation of participation arrangements.
 It is also essential that all groups of learners, including those from vulnerable and disadvantaged groups, can take part.

-Schools and settings will need to consider a range of arrangements for facilitating participation from September 2020.
+Schools and settings will need to consider a range of arrangements for facilitating continued participation.
 Arrangements often involved meetings between groups of learners from different year groups.
-This approach may not always be possible throughout 2020/21, therefore, alternative models may need to be implemented, e.g. using suggestion boxes, online voting, setting up year-based participation groups or using tools available on Hwb.
+This approach may continue to be challenging, therefore, alternative models may need to be implemented, for example using suggestion boxes, online voting, setting up year-based participation groups or using tools available on Hwb.

 Provision of food and drink in schools for vulnerable and disadvantaged learners

-The Operational guidance for schools and settings from the autumn term reminds local authorities of their legal duties with regard to provision of food and drink.
+The Operational guidance for schools and settings reminds local authorities of their legal duties with regard to provision of food and drink.

 Vulnerable and disadvantaged learners may require additional support to access food and drink in school, and local authorities should consider the needs of all learners when making arrangements for catering provision.
 Additional needs will vary considerably and may include issues around physical access, difficulties with communication, and allergies or special diets.
 These needs may be made more acute because of specific arrangements and controls put in place as a consequence of the COVID-19 outbreak.
 The individual needs of learners should be considered and support measures put in place.